Tips for writing a CVJanuary 27, 2016 Careers Advice

 Here are a few ideas to get the creative juices flowing before writing a CV:

-- ASA Learn to Swim Pathway – you should know all about the Pathway.
+- Swim England Learn to Swim Programme – you should know all about the Programme .
 Find out more about it here.

 - Teaching different people – when writing a CV gather your thoughts on how you would approach teaching different groups such as children, adults, disabled children, school groups, big groups v small groups.
 Any particular ways you have learnt to control a large group of children, for example.